spartantri/kringle2020/docs/achivements/A-Linux-Primer/A-Linux-Primer.md

 # Linux Primer
-This challenge requires to perform a serie of tasks in the linux command line
+This challenge requires to perform a series of tasks in the linux command line

 ![Access](A-Linux-Primer-access.png)